jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

 ## TTY routing

 A keen reader might notice something odd on MacOS.
-While PTY followers are always named with the pattern `/dev/ttyXXX`, the `/dev/ptmx` character device file is used as the PTY leader for both pairs.
+While pty followers are always named with the pattern `/dev/ttyXXX`, the `/dev/ptmx` character device file is used as the pty leader for both pairs.

 ![same-leader](/images/2025-10-02-pty-explained/same-leader.png)

 This [stackexchange answer](https://unix.stackexchange.com/questions/449315/some-confused-concept-ptmx-and-tty) explains that it is due to the implementation of the `openpty()` function.
-Internally, the kernel keeps track of all PTY pairs, and distinguishes each one based on the minor number of the character device file.
+Internally, the kernel keeps track of all pty pairs, and distinguishes each one based on the minor number of the character device file.
 Here's an example from the earlier Python script on my machine:

 ```txt
 $ lsof -p 4094 | awk "NR == 1 || /dev/" # parent process